What Are “Proxy” Data?

 Located high in the mountains and near the poles, ice—another type of proxy data—has accumulated from snowfall over many millennia.
 Scientists drill through the deep ice to collect ice cores, which often have distinct layers in them.
 These layers contain dust, air bubbles, or isotopes of oxygen, differing from year to year based on the surrounding environment, that can be used to interpret the past climate of an area.
 Ice cores can tell scientists about temperature, precipitation, atmospheric composition, volcanic activity, and even wind patterns.
 See Picture Climate: What Can We Learn from Ice? to learn more about how scientists study climate using ice cores.

 Trees and their unique rings also serve as proxy data.
 Because climate conditions influence tree growth, patterns in tree-ring widths, density, and isotopic composition reflect variations in climate.
 In temperate regions where there is a distinct growing season, trees generally produce one ring a year, recording the climate conditions each year.
 Trees can grow to be hundreds to thousands of years old and can contain annual records of climate for centuries to millennia.
+See Picture Climate: How Can We Learn from Tree Rings? to learn more about how scientists study climate using tree rings.

 Ocean and Lake Sediments